EDUCBA

 The final part of a successful range trading strategy is risk management.
 When a level of support or resistance breaks ( as it will), traders have to exit range-based positions by using stop-loss above the earlier high when making a sale within the resistance zone of the range.
 The process can also be inverted with a stop below the current low while purchasing support.

 Sniffing out the profits in range trading is equally simple.
 In selling a range, orders should be limited to take profit down near support.
-When purchasing support, profit orders should be placed at earlier identified resistance.
+Profit orders should be placed at earlier identified resistance when purchasing a license.

 Tricks of the Trade: Range Trading Strategy